- Glossary

 - Employee participation in company initiatives

-All successful businesses have KPIs they use to improve performance throughout all areas of the business.
+All successful businesses have KPI they use to improve performance throughout all areas of the business.
 Even if you’re not actively trying to improve these areas, you should still have numbers to help you understand how they’re performing.
 Understanding performance is key to ensuring your business’ success in the long run.